 What Causes Hypogonadism?

-- Aging ?
-As men age, their testosterone levels slowly begin to decline.
-In men, the hormonal shift is much more gradual (an average of 1-2% per year) than women experience during menopause, however the effects can be just as trying, resulting in symptoms such as fatigue, low libido, irritability and depression.
+- Aging: As men age, their testosterone levels slowly begin to decline.
+In men, the hormonal shift is much more gradual (an average of 1-2 percent per year) than women experience during menopause, however the effects can be just as trying, resulting in symptoms such as fatigue, low libido, irritability, and depression.

 The other type of hypogonadism is called secondary hypogonadism, and it describes a condition where the testicles are normal on a physiological level, but still don’t function properly due to a problem stemming from the pituitary gland or the hypothalamus.
 This creates a problem with the signal from the brain to the testicle.
 Although the testicles function well, they can’t get the information from the brain that testosterone needs to be produced.
 Some common causes of secondary hypogonadism are:

 - Kallman syndrome – A condition where the hypothalamus gland is abnormally developed or underdeveloped.
 The condition can also lead to anosmia, or the impairment of the sense of smell.

 - Pituitary disorders – Pituitary tumors or brain tumors found near the pituitary gland can lead to hormonal deficiencies including testosterone.